mythicmc/DeltaWarps/README.md

 # DeltaWarps
-DeltaWarps is cross-server warping plugin for Bukkit/Spigot servers.
-In order to use DeltaWarps, `DeltaRedis`, `DeltaEssentials`, and `Factions` should be installed.

-DeltaWarps uses MySQL to store warp information and DeltaEssential's database support for connecting.
+DeltaWarps is cross-server warping plugin for Spigot servers.
+In order to use DeltaWarps, `DeltaRedis`, `DeltaEssentials`, `DbShare`, and `Factions` must be installed.
+DeltaWarps uses MySQL to store warps and DbShare for connections to the database.

 # Licence ([GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html))
 ```
-DeltaWarps - Cross-server warping plugin for Bukkit/Spigot servers.
+DeltaWarps - Cross-server warping plugin for Spigot servers.
-Copyright (C) 2015  Trace Bachi (tracebachi@yahoo.com)
+Copyright (C) 2015  Trace Bachi (tracebachi@gmail.com)

 DeltaWarps is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by